-B2B sales is more dynamic than cold calls and email sequences.
-Social selling and personal branding have become the latest rage in attracting prospective clients and transforming leads into future company revenue.
+B2B sales are more dynamic than cold calls and email sequences.
+Social selling and personal branding have become the latest rage in attracting prospective clients; and, transforming leads into future company revenue.

 However, does social selling merit all the hype?

 We’re diving into the popular approach topic to see both: What it’s all about? and, What you can expect to see from it this year?

 Social selling gets its popularity through the fact that sales development teams can now engage with prospects on different social media platforms.
 SDRs have the opportunity to answer prospect’s questions online and share relevant content on social networks to move the lead along the sales pipeline.

 Just In 2019, LinkedIn alone witnessed 300 million individuals on its professional networking platform, while Twitter saw 350 million users tweet-ing away.
 And while those figures may not seem much, take into account the following facts:

 If you’re in B2B sales, then you can surmise that networking-friendly LinkedIn, could be a valuable hub of qualified sales opportunities.

 In 2019 LinkedIn witnessed 300 million individuals on its professional networking platform

 What with social selling growing exponentially, and more competitors in the B2B space every day, you might be curious as to where to start.